jberezin/RoverLink/README.md

 Connect the other board to a Pixhawk compatible flight controller.
 I only used three wires: Transmit, Receive, and Ground.
 I powered the ESP32 in the rover with a separate power source to not draw too much power from the Pixhawk.

+UPDATE: I now also use power pin am powering my esp32 from the pixhawk and am powering my pixhawk through the servo rail from a 36V battery and buck converter (5v) with zener diode for protection.

 Set the baud rate for both the Pixhawk and the Mission Planner to 115,200 (Not 57,600),